 HUGO shook up the British tailoring-inspired BAPE sub-label, Mr. Bathing Ape, with a collaboration that included apparel and BAPESTAs alike.

 BAPE launches a highly coveted Hot Wheels collab.

-BAPE launches another unexpected collaborative project with Vogue.
+BAPE launches an inexplicable collaborative project with Vogue Japan.

 BAPE announces its debut NFT collection.
 It’s decried by fans but sells nonetheless.